 It may not sound right, but higher humidity, more so in northern climates, can result in your home’s air feeling warmer than it is.
 Include the other benefits of decreasing dry skin and static, and a whole-home humidifier could be the ultimate addition to your heating system.

 Install a Programmable Thermostat

 We’ve said it before and we’ll say it again – a programmable thermostat lowers your energy usage and bills no matter what temperature it is.
 A programmable thermostat will allow you to lower your home temperature while you are at work to help decrease heating costs, and increase the temperature before you even make it home to provide the perfect amount of home comfort.

 Having the right amount of attic insulation helps retain heat during the winter, saving you energy because your heater doesn’t have to work as hard, and therefore saves you money by decreasing your energy bills.
 Ask your local utility companies about rebates on installing or upgrading your home’s insulation.

 Insulating your hot water pipes can actually help increase the temperature a few degrees.
 Warmer water on a lower setting?
 That saves you energy and money – yes, please!

 Get a Heating Tune-Up

-Verify your furnace is ready to keep your family warm and cozy all winter long with an expert Precision tune-up from Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+Verify your furnace is ready to keep your family warm and cozy all winter long with an expert Precision tune-up from Neal Harris Service Experts.
 Right now we are giving discounts on our heating tune ups to help make sure you stay warm and safe through the winter.
 Call 816-787-0500 today to schedule your Precision tune-up or set up a free in-home estimate on a new, energy-efficient HVAC system.